Estimated reading time: 11 minutes

 The difference between programs and portfolios

-According to the Project Management Institute, a program is defined as “a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually.
+According to the Project Management Institute, a program is “a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually.
 Programs may contain elements of work outside of the scope of the discrete projects in the program.”

 One may create a program to achieve a specific business objective or around all the work performed for a given client.
 Program Management refers to the assessment of the different risks and issues that may occur over the course of a program and the management of these events.